boshdmg/ankicardcleaner/README.md

-An app for cleaning up an AnkiDeck I use for learning Russian
+An app for cleaning up an AnkiDeck I use for learning Russian.
+Enables adding audio to cards from wikitionary and checking spelling.

 Requires AnkiConnect to be installed and running.
 Bringing Anki to the foreground makes it run faster.